 3 is the patch version.

 It's worth acknowledging that the version definitions above are flexible.
-It may be impossible to address a given security vulnerability without introducing a breaking change to a codebase, and therefore a major version change may be required for what would normally simply be a patch.
-Being cognizant of how your code is used by others is a critical facet of developing shared modules.
+It may be impossible to address a given security vulnerability without introducing a breaking change to a codebase, and therefore a major version change may be required for what might intuitively be considered a patch.
+Having some awareness of how your code is used by others is a critical facet of maintaining shared modules.

-Understanding what semantic versions mean is one thing, but having to make this decision every time you wish to release a version of your application can be a nightmare - especially if you share ownership of a codebase with other developers who may have unreleased changes that you're unfamiliar with.
+Understanding what semantic versions mean is one thing, but having to make this decision every time you wish to release a version of your application can be a nightmare - especially if you're not the only developer on the project.
 In that scenario, how do you know what category is correct for releasing your code changes if that release will also include changes from others?
 This can lead to many wasted hours of effort simply communicating between developers who may not even inhabit the same time zone!

-One excellent way to ensure that this communication can be done quickly and without coordinating disparate human beings (see: automate) is to leverage what is known as Semantic Commits (are you noticing a trend?).
+One excellent way to ensure that this communication can be done quickly and without coordinating disparate human beings is to use Semantic Commits.
 Semantic Commits aim to make Git commits convey meaning similar to the way that Semantic Versioning conveys meaning of releases.
 With semantic commits, each commit message is prefixed with a common keyword that indicates to other developers what that change includes.
 Examples of semantic commit prefixes include (but are not limited to):

 featfor commits that introduce new features